preiter93/tui-widget-list/README.md

 ## A versatile list implementation for Ratatui

-This crate offers a stateful widget list implementation [`List`] for `Ratatui` that allows to work with any list of widgets that implement the [`Listable`] trait.
+This crate offers a stateful widget list implementation [`List`] for `Ratatui` that allows to work with any list of widgets that implement the [`ListableWidget`] trait.
 The associated selection state is [`ListState`] which offers methods like next and previous.

 ### Examples